 Three Parts of the Spiritual Reality

 The first part is called Brahman in which the living entity is neither giving nor taking.
 It is consciousness in relation to itself.
-That is, there is possibility for the living entity to be conscious of others, but in this state, the living entity is only conscious of itself.
+That is, there is a possibility for the living entity to be conscious of others, but in this state, the living entity is only conscious of itself.
 There is no individuality and personality and hence no choices.
 Without individuality and personality, each soul thinks that only he exists, and he exists eternally so nothing has to be chosen.
 One can never get out of a relationship with oneself, and one can never become unaware of one’s own existence.
 Therefore, the state called Brahman is self-awareness, but not other-awareness.
-This is state is considered a “spiritual suicide”, not because one actually dies, but because he renounces relationship, personality, and individuality.
+This state is considered a “spiritual suicide”, not because one actually dies, but because he renounces relationship, personality, and individuality.

 The second part is where the living beings give meanings without expecting happiness or meaning in return.
 These meanings are six-fold as we have discussed earlier and they are called the six aishvarya or opulences.
 This realm of altruism is called Vaikunṭha and it dominates in the six opulences.
-These give consciousness a personality, which define the various ways in which they can serve other living beings.
+These give consciousness a personality, which defines the various ways in which they can serve other living beings.

-The third part of is where the living beings are giving happiness to each other through some act of love and appreciation.
+The third part is where the living beings are giving happiness to each other through some act of love and appreciation.
 This love is offered through six kinds of māyā-śakti as seen earlier.
 In this realm, the living entity continues to offer each other pleasures, and yet the difference is that the pleasure is what the other person desires, not necessarily what I want to offer.
 The individuality of the ātma is therefore constructed not due to one’s own pleasure but due to the collective pleasure of other beings.
 This realm is called Goloka.

 The Material World is One-Fourth of Reality

 We discussed earlier how the material world is comprised of three modes of nature.
-In a later post we discussed the three aspects of consciousness—sat, chit, and ananda—as consciousness, meaning, and happiness.
-In this post we discussed how dutifulness, meaning and happiness are often contradictory, and the resolution of this contradiction constitutes our choice in the material world.
+In a later post, we discussed the three aspects of consciousness—sat, chit, and ananda—as consciousness, meaning, and happiness.
+In this post, we discussed how dutifulness, meaning, and happiness are often contradictory, and the resolution of this contradiction constitutes our choice in the material world.
 We also talked about how there is another spiritual realm in which consciousness or choice doesn’t have to deal with the contradiction between meaning and happiness—this realm is therefore said to be free of “duality”.

 The realm of non-duality has three parts, while the realm of duality is just one.
 Together the total reality is four parts, of which duality—or the material world—is only one-fourth.
-The study of the nature of the “self” as comprised of sat, chit, and ananda, is the basis for all the four parts of reality.
+The study of the nature of the “self” as comprised of sat, chit, and ananda, is the basis for all four parts of reality.
 Based on these three aspects, we can study the material world of duality.
 And based on these same three aspects we can understand the three kinds of non-dual realities.
-The material and the spiritual realities therefore have a common foundation in the three features of the Absolute Truth called sat-chit-ananda.
+The material and the spiritual realities, therefore, have a common foundation in the three features of the Absolute Truth called sat-chit-ananda.